DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-11-05-improving-filtering-and-sorting.md

 Implementing selected filter tags was found to be challenging at that time, because several filters were checked by default.
 This would mean there would be 5 selected filter tags on initial page load, which could cause confusion.

-Since then, we have iterating on the filters so that by default, none are selected.
+Since then, we have iterated on the filters so that by default, none are selected.

 The outcome of that work was: